Oric4ever/Turbo-Modula-2-Reloaded/vm_linux/README.md

 HOW TO RUN TURBO MODULA-2 RELOADED:

-Download the small SD card image (FAT32 format) that is provided at the root of this repository.
-Don't change its name, and put it in the same directory as this virtual machine.
+Download the small SD card image (FAT32 format) that is provided at the root of this repository, and put it in the same directory as this virtual machine.
-Run the m2_disk executable in a VT100/ANSI compatible terminal (or better, an Xterm color terminal), the Turbo Modula-2 Reloaded will run.
+Run the m2 executable in a VT100/ANSI compatible terminal (or better, an Xterm color terminal), the Turbo Modula-2 Reloaded will run.

 A few commands to know :
 - CD dir   changes to dir directory